RMcAr/dsc-mod-2-project-v2-1-onl01-dtsc-ft-070620/README.md

 - Further data cleaning and transformation is required to construct a more accurate model.

 ### Model 2: Refined Modeling
-We furhter refined our data to meet assumptions necessary to complete linear modeling.
+We further refined our data to meet assumptions necessary to complete linear modeling.
 This section consisted of further data handling through outlier removal, and data transformation.
 We utilized both Z-Score and IQR outlier removal methods, and continued with Z-Score cleaning after concluding that this method conserved a greater amount of data and yeilded a higher R^2 value than the IQR removal method.

+#### Outlier Removal Models

 ![Z_Model_Measures](./Images/Z_Model_Measures.png)
 > This visualization shows the results for data cleaned using Z-Score Outlier Removal methods

 ![IQR_Model_Measures](./Images/IQR_Model_Measures.png)
 > This model used data cleaned through IQR Outlier Removal methods

+#### Predictor Transformation Modeling

 We also transformed out columns through both a logarithmic and Box-Cox transformation.
 Based on distribution curves we decided to continue with Box-Cox tranformed data, as this method transformed out data into the most normal distribution we could acheive.